SomethingNew71/classicminidiy/CONTRIBUTING.md

 * Fill in [the required template](PULL_REQUEST_TEMPLATE.md)
 * Do not include issue numbers in the PR title
 * Include screenshots and animated GIFs in your pull request whenever possible.
-* All code must pass eslint linting and will be run through Codacy to check compliance against our styleguides.
+* All code must pass eslint linting and will be run through Codacy to check compliance against our style guides.
-* All code must support Edge, Chrome, and Safari
+* All code must support Edge, Chrome, Firefox and Safari
 * End all files with a newline

 ## Styleguides